iSPIRT/DEPA/discussionPoints.md

   - what's userIdentifierType?,
   - what's vocabulary for tags
 * Simplify heartbeat API
+* what's "X-fwd-to"? we decided to put destn's in the body
-* signature should be at the bottom in consent requests?
+* consent artefact:
+  - expirtyTime? and in 2 places?
+  - signature?
+  - separate data from permission block
+  - additionalParams??